-NOTE - 20 SUBSEQUENT EVENTS
+NOTE - 19 SUBSEQUENT EVENTS

-Management of the District has evaluated subsequent events through September 13, 2021, which was the date the report was available for release.
+Management of the City has evaluated subsequent events through January 9,2023, which was the date the report was available for release.
 No events have occurred subsequent to the date of the financial statements that would require adjustment to or disclosure in the financial statements.
 However, in March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a pandemic.

 COVID-19 continues to spread across the globe and is impacting worldwide economic activity and financial markets.
 The continued spread of the disease represents a significant risk that operations could continue to be disrupted in the near future.
 The extent to which COVID-19 may impact the City will depend on future developments and governmental regulations, which are highly uncertain and cannot be predicted.
-As a result, the City has not yet determined the impact this disruption may have on its financial statements for the year ending June 30, 2021.
+As a result, the City has not yet determined the impact this disruption may have on its financial statements for the year ending June 30, 2022.

-The exact amount of additional expense the pandemic created for the City is not known; however, it was significant.
-The City received CARES ACT funding of \$684,262 as of December 31, 2021 and is expected to receive additional funds in the subsequent year all as result of COVID-19.
-Those revenues are not reflected in these financial statements in accordance with Generally Accepted Auditing Standards and Generally Accepted Accounting Principles in the United States of America.
+The exact amount of additional expense the pandemic created for the City is not known; however, it has been and continues to be significant.
+The City received CARES ACT and ARP funding of \$1.7 million during the year ended June 30, 2022.
+Those revenues are not reflected generally as unearned statements in accordance with Generally Accepted Auditing Standards and Generally Accepted Accounting Principles in the United States of America. since there has been insignificant expenditures as of the year end.